 I began to bleed about two hours after.

 The bleeding was very very intense.
 It was leaking through the pads, my knickers and my trousers.
 I did start to worry about the bleeding, I panicked wondering how I could lose so much blood and survive!
-But I suppose us women adapt to that every month.!
+But I suppose we women adapt to that every month!

 I decided to just sit on the toilet until the worst had passed.
 I can tell you, it is not the most pleasant of situations.
 I passed handfuls of blood and several clots.
 The bleeding did begin to decrease once the pregnancy had been lost.